Godot Tutorials is not sponsored by or affiliated with the Godot game engine.

 In literature, before the existence of movies and video games, if the main character died, they were permanently dead.

-The exception to this rule is if their death was a driving force for their rebirth either by a supernatural or scientifical element.
+The exception to this rule is if their death was a driving force for their rebirth either by a

-For example, in the famous classical children tale “The Boy Who Cried Wolf” from the book Fables for FIve Year Olds, the main character gets eaten by a wolf towards the end; therefore the little boys journey has ended.
+For example, in the famous classical children tale “The Boy Who Cried Wolf” from the book Fables for FIve Year Olds,

 Stories that killed off the main character was a driving force to teach children, and even adults, important life lessons.

-However, in most cases, and especially in video games, this is counterproductive since killing off the main character would essentially finish the main characters' story, which in turn permanently ends any progression of the game.
+However, in most cases, and especially in video games, this is counterproductive since killing off the main character would

 This would lead to either frustration or players quitting the game.